ErikVerheul/OneBacklog/README.md

 ![Example products overview](https://github.com/ErikVerheul/OneBacklog/blob/master/public/img/planning-board.png)

 <p>By drag&#38;drop the user changes the state of the tasks in the sprint.
 Changes are synced with the boards of other users and the tree view.
 Touch devices are supported.</p>
-<p>From the 'Product details' view context menu features and user story's can be selected to be assigned to the current or next sprint:</p>
+<p>From the 'Backlog tree' view context menu features and user story's can be selected to be assigned to the current or next sprint:</p>
 <ul>
     <li>When a feature is selected all its descendants (user story's and tasks) are assigned</li>
     <li>When a user story is selected, that user story and it descendant tasks are assigned</li>